 Required of all students wishing to graduate from Virginia Wesleyan with a major in political science.
-The course is team taught by members of the department and focuses upon a different topic each spring.
-Examples of seminars offered in the past are: Democratization and Development; Politics and the Media; War and Peace in the Nuclear Age; Political Development and Changes in Latin America and Asia; and Images of Justice.
+Team taught by members of the department.
+Topic varies each spring.
+Examples of seminars offered in the past are Democratization and Development, Politics and the Media, War and Peace in the Nuclear Age, Political Development and Changes in Latin America and Asia, and Images of Justice.
 Open to all students.
+May be repeated as topics vary.
+Prerequisite: consent.
 Offered each spring.